github81/gameofderivatives/README.md

 # Industry
 This problem focuses on the financial industry but the technical implementation can be used in any industry which require fast computation with realtime analytics

+# Stream Processing
+Ingest historical and projected interest rates, stream current FX rates, stream historically traded contracts, calculate the price of each trade (100K contracts), re-calculate the value of each trade every time there is a change in FX rates

+# Source of Data
+Generate Swap contract data (ex: start date, end date, frequency of payments etc.), get realtime FX and interest rate data from Nasdaq or Bloomberg and also generate